BLCM/BLCMods/Pre Sequel Mods/Astor/Fixes/Supernova Missing Material Fix/ReadMe.md

 ![SuperNova Missing Material Fix](https://imgur.com/oyaBnu1.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-If you're using *Black Hole & SuperNova On Steroids*, there's no longer any reason to use this fix... but it won't hurt anything to have both enabled, though!

 * * * * *

 ## What is the *SuperNova* Missing Material Bug?